 White Stag appears before them, dripping blood from his wound.
 As the People come closer he bolts, runs deeper into the cave, down a passageway, narrow but well floored, that tilts down into the ground.
 The tunnel is lit with a suffused glow that emanates from White Stag.
 Down, down, ever downwards the White Stag runs, the People following after, for now they are far from the mouth of the cave and fear to return without any torch to light their way.
 The wound of the Stag is the wound of the people.
 Each droplet of blood the sufferings they have undergone.
 Each drop of blood shed by the White Stag is the return of the wounds of the people to themselves.
-With each drop of blood shed, White Stag grows brighter still, and with that brightness each of the People now have their own Shadow.
+With each drop of blood shed, White Stag grows brighter still, and with that brightness, each of the Peoples now have their own Shadow.

 White Stag has run himself till he can run no more.
 He halts at the edge of a precipice.
 He looks back to the People who have followed him; he looks across the chasm to the ledge of rock on the other side.
-Beyond that ledge a forest, and meadows filled with flowers, is visible, but beset in twilight.
+Beyond that ledge, a forest, and meadows filled with flowers, is visible but beset in twilight.
 White Stag collapses in exhaustion.
 As the People rush up to him, embroiled in the hurts and rage and resentments of each their own sufferings, and having come to believe that the White Stag is the source of these pains, they are overcome with the lust to overtake and kill him.
 As they close in around the White Stag, edged up to the precipice, they hear a howling from the darkness that freezes them with its cold, shrill intensity.
 Into the cavern-lit glow emanating from White Stag slinks Black Wolf.
 His tongue is a ‘loll, the red of his eyes a deep-lit fire.
 He prowls around the huddled gathering of the people who cower in fear.
-With each pass Black Wolf comes closer and closer to the People.
+With each pass, Black Wolf comes closer and closer to the People.

 Owl once again appears, fluttering his wings about the face of Black Wolf.
 As Black Wolf snips at Owl, Owl lifts, dives, maneuvers himself away from the sharp teeth and powerful jaws of Black Wolf.
 Owl flies to the side of White Stag.
 In the brilliance of White Stag’s light, Owl casts a Shadow that fills the cavern with darkness.
 Black Wolf emits an ear-splitting howl of the hunt and lunges towards Owl.
 Owl, in the same instant, flies towards the Black Wolf, his Shadow diminishing in size by so doing.
-In mid-leap Black Wolf’s jaws snap close upon, not Owl’s body, but about his Shadow, severing Shadow from body.
+In mid-leap Black Wolf’s jaws snap close upon, not Owl’s body, but about his Shadow, severing Shadow from the body.
 Owl flaps his wings, gaining elevation, then soars across the chasm and alights in the branches of a grand tree on the other side.
-Meanwhile Black Wolf howls again with the success of the hunt, after which he gulps down the Shadow he has caught.
+Meanwhile, Black Wolf howls again with the success of the hunt, after which he gulps down the Shadow he has caught.

-The People have seen, and now know.
-It is not they, themselves, that Black Wolf is there to hunt, but their Shadows, their pains and sufferings that lay within their memories, the memories that cling to them as if they had a life of their own.
+The People have seen and now know.
+It is not they, themselves, that Black Wolf is there to hunt, but their Shadows, their pains, and sufferings that lay within their memories, the memories that cling to them as if they had a life of their own.
 Following the example of Owl each of the People relinquish their Shadow to Black Wolf, who shrilly howls in acceptance of their surrender and release.
 Into the snapping jaws of Black Wolf are fed the pain held within memories of abuse, betrayal, guilt and shame, the sadness of love unfulfilled and opportunities for kindness passed by out of fear.

-With the relinquishment of their Shadows the People begin to glow with the same light as the White Stag.
-Renewed, White Stag stands, collects himself to the edge and, with a powerful lunge, leaps across the chasm.
+With the relinquishment of their Shadows, the People begin to glow with the same light as the White Stag.
+Renewed, White Stag stands, collects himself to the edge, and, with a powerful lunge, leaps across the chasm.
 An arc of rainbow light trails behind him.
 The gathering of the People follow, running across the rainbow bridge that arcs across the chasm, emerging on the far side amongst the flowers of the meadow, the trees of the forest.
 Their presence brings light to the twilight that had enfolded the terrain previously.

 A great wind rushes across the land as the Whoosh! of Eagle’s wings bring him above the scene.
 Guided by Eagle’s flight comes Red Stallion, in full gallop, Beautiful Maiden astraddle upon his back, her long tresses streaming out behind her.
-As Red Stallion comes to a halt, pawing and prancing, Beautiful Maiden slips down from his back and walks to the gathered People.
+As Red Stallion comes to a halt, pawing, and prancing, Beautiful Maiden slips down from his back and walks to the gathered People.
 She presents her hands, arms outstretched, palms facing up, in a gesture of welcome.
 Each in their turn takes her hands in their own.
 She ushers them down a trail that curves around the side of a large red spire of rock.
 The trail leads directly to a small cave, a den.
 In the den awaits the She-Lion.
 As each of the people enters the den they are cuddled to the teat of the She-Lion.
 Once fed, they sleep.
 And in their sleep they Dream, and in their Dream they are each joyous, healthy and fulfilled.